PCI Compliance for Small Business: What You Need To Know

 - Create a security policy and governance plan to map out how you’ll continue to maintain compliance.
 Remember to check for physical tampering with POS systems and card readers as part of your data security governance—it’s not all limited to software solutions.
 Learn more tips on how to properly secure your POS system.

-- The PCI Security Standards website includes a PCI awareness training, which may help in complying with PCI DSS Requirement 12 to provide general security awareness education for employees.
+- The PCI Security Standards website includes PCI awareness training, which may help in complying with PCI DSS Requirement 12 to provide general security awareness education for employees.

 Step 5: Complete Your Attestation of Compliance (AoC)

 The SAQ review may be completed in person or virtually, depending on your QSA’s preferences.
-If they determine from your SAQ that you are PCI-compliant, then you will receive your AoC from them.
+If they determine from your SAQ that you are PCI-compliant, you will receive your AoC from them.

 When a merchant uses a third-party payment processor, most of these PCI compliance requirements are met.
 However, you still need to be aware of the regulations, and you must meet environmental PCI compliance, such as with firewalls, strong passwords, and restricting access to cardholder data.